systeminit/si/app/auth-portal/src/content/tutorial/01-intro.md

 * Run a development instance of System Initiative
 * Deploy a containerized web application to an AWS EC2 instance
 * Clean up the resources you created in AWS
-* Customize System Initiative by writing TypeScript code
+* Customize System Initiative by writing TypeScript

 Let’s go!